5. Power System

 An example of solar cell configuration.
 Image courtesy of Top Coder.

 To mitigate the inefficiency of solar cells not directly facing the sun, solar arrays may be deployed (for the larger surface area) and articulated to point more directly at the sun.
 For example, on the ISS, the huge solar arrays were deployed with an extending truss structure, pulling the end of the solar array out.
-The ISS uses gimbals to track the position of the sun by continually rotating the panels to face the sun, seen in the figure.
+The ISS uses gimbals to track the position of the sun by continually rotating the panels to face the sun, as seen in the figure.
 The RAVAN CubeSat shows the deployment and articulation of its solar panels.

 Cubesat RAVAN’s solar panel arrays are deployed and articulated toward the sun.
 Credit: Johns Hopkins University Applied Physics Laboratory artist’s concept.

 For deployed solar panels and a spacecraft with attitude control, you can assume direct pointing toward the sun and no loss to efficiency.
 For solar panels that are rigidly attached to the faces of a cube, you can point the entire spacecraft body to face the sun and maximize the sunlight hitting the solar panels.
 The optimal incidence angle to point at the sun depends on how many faces you can point toward the sun.
 If there are two panels adjacent that can simultaneously face the sun, the optimal incidence angle from each solar panel face is 45 degrees.
 Instead of 1 panel facing the sun directly, 2 panels facing the sun at 45 degrees will achieve 1.41 times the amount of power of a single panel.
-If there are three panels all touching the same corner, which can point toward the sun, the optimal incidence angle from each solar panel face is 54.7 degrees, seen in the figure.
-Three panels partially pointing to the sun achieves 1.73 times the amount of power of a single head-on panel, which is the configuration of the Artemis CubeSat kit.
+If there are three panels all touching the same corner, which can point toward the sun, the optimal incidence angle from each solar panel face is 54.7 degrees, as seen in the figure.
+Three panels partially pointing to the sun achieve 1.73 times the amount of power of a single head-on panel, which is the configuration of the Artemis CubeSat kit.

 Best spacecraft attitude for 3 adjacent solar panel faces on 1U CubeSat.
 Author: Atakan Sirin.
 From Master’s thesis titled: Power System Analysis of J3 CubeSat and RATEX-J High Voltage Power Supply Calibration.